vanelslander-ecology/PredictiveEcology.org/_posts/2016-07-04-How-to-start-using-a-HPC-cluster.md

 5. Load all modules you need
 6. Here, we will use MPI, which is a protocol for using multiple processors, which is supported by Westgrid out of the box, so we don't have to do anything special.

 - Note, using MPI with R, we will use this approach: ask for 1 MPI process, with many processors.
-Which translates to , `mpiexec -n 1` and earlier line `#PBS -l procs=100`
+Which translates to , `mpiexec -n 1` and `#PBS -l procs=100`